 GROWTH TRACK: DEEPER

 We're so glad you've been joining us for Growth Track.
 Our desire is that it would set you on a path of walking with God that lasts a lifetime.
-Because the class is just four weeks long, there's no way we can say all that we'd like to about the various topics we address.
+Because the class is just three sessions long, there's no way we can say all that we'd like to about the various topics we address.
 So, we've provided this page to help you learn more.
 Find the week you'd like to dive deeper into and browse the resources you find there!

 OUR CORE VALUES